PoisotLab/ms_betacov_mapping/README.md

-Spillover risk is complex and, within a pool of susceptible wildlife hosts, is driven by a multiplicity of factors [@Plowright2017PatZoo].
+Spillover risk is complex and, even within a pool of susceptible wildlife hosts, driven by a multiplicity of factors [@Plowright2017PatZoo].
-Although proxies for the local richness of hosts are commonly analysed [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo], these approaches deliberately oversimplify interspecific heterogeneity in immunity, behavior, and contact with humans.
-At the coarsest level, some species play a more central role in the host-virus network because of key functional traits (for which phylogeny is a reasonable proxy) [@Albery2020PreGlo];
+Although host richness is often used as a coarse proxy for hotspots of emergence risk [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo], these approaches deliberately oversimplify interspecific heterogeneity in immunology, behavior, and other traits.
-these include, notably, body mass, life history, diet, and use for human-occupied spaces [@Albery2022UrbMam,@Olival2017HosVir].
 Global maps of spillover risk often struggle to distill these features into interpretable risk maps, and overlook highly-unique host pools that allow for the rapid evolution of highly divergent viruses [@Agosta2010HowSpe].
-In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving the overall risk [@Power2004PatSpi].
-In this paper, we examine the biogeographic structure of bat-betacoronavirus associations by adopting an analysis framework grounded in concepts from the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos].
+In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving hotspots of overall risk [@Power2004PatSpi].

+These kinds of dynamics lend themselves to interpretation through the lens of the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos], which connects microevolutionary dynamics in symbiotic interactions to macroecological dynamics in host communities.
 The GMTC posits that coevolutionary processes between pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, resulting in spatially fragmented evolutionary dynamics, coupled only by dispersal-related processes [@Gomulkiewicz2000HotSpo].
 In turn, these spatially fragmented processes can lead taxonomically homogeneous systems to have different structure and dynamics over large spatial extents [see *e.g.* @Price2002MacThe].
 The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes [see notably @Gomulkiewicz2007DosDon], which all have the potential to act on outbreak potential, pathogen tramission, and disease virulence [@Turner2021RolEnv; @Parratt2016InfDis].
 First hot- and coldspots of coevolution can appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially, because of *e.g.* partial range overlap between organisms [@Nuismer2003CoeHos].
-Hot- and coldspots are notoriously difficult to identify in nature [@Laine2005SpaSca], especially when the structure of range overlap is complex, and the reciprocal fitness effects are relatively low---both of which conditions are met in the bat-betacoronavirus complex.
 Second, the GMTC supposes the existence of selection mosaics, wherein the intensity of *selection* varies across space; the strength of reciprocal selection responds to the biotic complexity of the community [locally diverse hosts and viruses are more biotically complex; @Thrall2007CoeSym] *and* to the local favorability of the environment [@Hochberg1998AntCoe].
-In a system with near global distribution and variations in relative richness, like the bat-betacoronavirus complex, the GMTC predicts the establishment of many different coevolutionary trajectories (and resulting viral regimes).
-The final GMCT process is trait remixing, under which changes in coevolutionary dynamics happen due to the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal; these changes are likely to happen in overlap zones between "long branches" of coevolution.
+Finally, trait remixing occurs when coevolutionary dynamics are driven by the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal.

+Each of these elements can be applied to a relatively quantifiable aspect of host-virus ecology: (i) viral sharing among hosts, representing the strength of potential interaction between viruses and any one host (i.e., places where viruses undergo constant host switching may be coevolutionary coldspots); (ii) the phylogenetic diversity of hosts, as a proxy for variation in the immunological mechanisms that antagonize viruses (i.e., the selection mosaic); and (iii) the local uniqueness of the bat community, representing the potential for viruses to be exposed to novel host traits (e.g., variation in receptor sequences).
+Together, we argue that these can be used to identify the evolutionary drivers that---in conjunction with transmission processes (e.g., viral prevalence in reservoirs and animal-human contact rates)--- determine disease emergence risk.

+Here,

-We turn the processes on the GMTC into definitions of spillover risk from viruses to hosts (focusing on the bats-betacoronavirus complex), with a specific emphasis on the potential to create independant coevolutionary dynamics (and therefore spatial fragmentation in the risk) through heterogeneity.
-Our components of risk are (i) the phylogenetic diversity of hosts, representing the diversification potential of the system (hotspots, selection mosaics), under the assumption that bat diversification is not primarily driven by viruses [@Gorbunova2020WorGoe]; (ii) viral sharing among hosts, representing levels of viral exchange within host communities that may act as a buffer against viral specialization in any given host (i.e., high sharing creates coldspots of selective pressures from any given host species); and (iii) the local uniqueness of the bat community, representing the potential for viruses to be exposed to novel host traits in unusual combinations (trait remixing).
-We turn these features into a spatially-explicit additive mapping of zoonotic risk components, revealing the extreme heterogeneity of risk at the global scale.
+We turn the processes on the GMTC into definitions of spillover risk from viruses to hosts (focusing on the bats-betacoronavirus complex), with a specific emphasis on the potential to create independent coevolutionary dynamics (and therefore spatial fragmentation in the risk) through heterogeneity.
-Explicitely framing the notion of spillover risk based on propositions from the GMTC (which is to say, based on a framework linking interactions between species to change within species) is a novel idea, that should be relatively general.
-Indeed, it only assumes the action of well described evolutionary mechanisms.
-The benefit of this approach is to provide the potential for a more dynamic and nuanced understanding of risk: not only on ecological timescales, but also by providing clues about which areas can change over micro-evolutionary timescales.
-This provides a way to look at spatial structure by accounting for more notions than species richness/similarity, but also a way to identify spatial areas of higher risk.

 # Methods